Azure-Samples/media-services-v3-node-tutorials/README.md

 urlFragment: media-services-v3-node-tutorials
 ---

-# Azure Media Services v3 Node samples
+# Azure Media Services v3 Node samples (JavaScript SDK version 10.0.0 or higher)

 This repository contains samples showing how to use the [Azure Media Services v3](https://docs.microsoft.com/azure/media-services/latest/media-services-overview) API using the [@azure/arm-mediaservices](https://www.npmjs.com/package/@azure/arm-mediaservices) package for node.js.

+These tutorials work with the new [JavaScript next generation Azure SDK](https://github.com/Azure/azure-sdk-for-js/blob/main/documentation/next-generation-quickstart.md).
+The new preview SDKs for JavaScript supports Azure Identity, HTTP pipeline, error-handling.,etc, and they also follow the new Azure SDK guidelines which create easy-to-use APIs that are idiomatic, compatible, and dependable.
+See [TypeScript Design Guidelines](https://azure.github.io/azure-sdk/typescript_design.html) for more information.

 > [!NOTE]
-> To make sure you are using the latest package, check [@azure/arm-mediaservices]( https://www.npmjs.com/package/@azure/arm-mediaservices).
+> To make sure you are using the latest package, check [@azure/arm-mediaservices](https://www.npmjs.com/package/@azure/arm-mediaservices).
-> Version 9.0.0 now supports the ARM API version 2021-06-01
+> Version 10.0.0-beta.1 of *@azure/arm-mediaservices* supports the [Media Services ARM API version 2021-06-01](https://github.com/Azure/azure-rest-api-specs/tree/main/specification/mediaservices/resource-manager/Microsoft.Media/stable/2021-06-01)

 ## Overview